serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity.Services/AntiforgeryCookieResultFilterAttribute.md

 # AntiforgeryCookieResultFilterAttribute class
 **namespace:** *[Serenity.Services](../README.md#serenity.services-namespace)*   **assembly**: *[Serenity.Net.Web](../README.md)*

-Append the anti forgery token as CSRF-TOKEN cookie to the response, so that AJAX calls can read it client side and send as a header.
+Appends the anti forgery token as a `CSRF-TOKEN` cookie to the response, so that AJAX calls can read it client side and send it as a header.

 ```csharp
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method, AllowMultiple = true)]